corpun logoWorld Corporal Punishment Research

 Walker County Schools (covers Carbon Hill, Cordova, Dora, Goodsprings, Oakman, Parrish, Sipsey, Sumiton, and addresses in Jasper that are not part of Jasper City)

-CP is available for Class II (intermediate) offenses, and must be delivered in the principal's office.
-"A maximum of three (3) taps must be administered to the buttocks." ("Taps" is a most unusual word to use.)
-Where all the administrative staff at a school are male, "a female teacher may be designated to administer corporal punishment to the female student", and vice versa.
+CP is available for Class II (intermediate) offenses, and (at the High School only) for a fourth tardy per nine weeks.
+It must be delivered in the principal's office.
+"A maximum of three (3) taps must be administered to the buttocks." ("Taps", surely a euphemism, is a most unusual word to describe a paddling.)
+Where all the administrative staff at a school are male, "a female teacher may be designated to administer corporal punishment to the female student".
 Parents must state in writing "any extenuating circumstances, physical condition or health impairment that would render corporal punishment inadvisable".
 CP must not be given for poor grades or other academic issues.

 Washington County Schools (covers Chatom, Fruitdale, Leroy, McIntosh, Millry)